Jing-flyloveyin/Mapbox-API-Documentation-Translation/matrix.md

 The Matrix API returns travel times between many points.

-For example, given 3 locations A, B, and C, the Matrix API will return a matrix of all travel times in seconds between the locations:
+例如, given 3 locations A, B, and C, the Matrix API will return a matrix of all travel times in seconds between the locations:

 | |   A   |   B   |   C
 --| ----- | ----- | -----